Claire Peacock: Development

+Casting

 Upon her 2003 arrival in Coronation Street, Claire is described by the show's producers as "Weatherfield's answer to Mary Poppins".
 Of her personality, they stated that "On the surface she seems quiet, but is more than capable of fighting her corner."
 Although Claire and on-screen husband Ashley temporarily separate after Ashley's affair with Casey Carswell (Zoe Henry), the show's producers have described their renewed relationship as being "domestic bliss".
 Actress Julia Haworth has called Claire "a one man girl", commenting: "I truly believe with Claire and Ashley that what doesn't kill them only makes them stronger.
 I really do think that they're a solid couple and they can get through whatever life throws at them.
 They're probably the only couple in the Street I can say that about."

-Asked how long she saw herself remaining in the role of Claire in September 2006, Haworth responded; "I class myself as an actress that goes from job to job. [...]
+Asked how long she saw herself remaining in the role of Claire in September 2006, Haworth responded, "I class myself as an actress that goes from job to job. [...]
 I've always just seen this as one job in a career of many jobs, hopefully.
 But I'm really enjoying myself here and there's a great team of people.
 We've got brilliant writers.
 So for the time being, I'm very happy here."
 The actress took a break from Coronation Street in mid-2008, after falling pregnant with her first child.
 Claire was temporarily written out of the show, but returned in 2009.